jeffersonsimaogoncalves/MultitenancyNovaTool/README.md

 {
     return [
         // ...
-        new \RomegaDigital\MultitenancyNovaTool\MultitenancyNovaTool,
+        new \JeffersonSimaoGoncalves\MultitenancyNovaTool\MultitenancyNovaTool,
     ];
 }
 ```

 This package requires `Super Administrator` or `access admin` permissions.
-This can be added either through the included permission management tool under "Roles & Permissions" or through our [assign super-admin command](https://github.com/romegadigital/Multitenancy#console-commands).
+This can be added either through the included permission management tool under "Roles & Permissions" or through our [assign super-admin command](https://github.com/jeffersonsimaogoncalves/Multitenancy#console-commands).

 > **Hint**
 > If you already executed `multitenancy:install`, a role with the name `Super Administrator` and a permission `access admin` attached was already created.
 Therefore you only need to add the role to a user.